cose-wg/Examples/x509-examples/README.md

 # Examples using COSE header parameters for X.509 certificates

-X.509 certificates used in these examples were generated using input from [draft-dkg-lamps-samples](https://datatracker.ietf.org/doc/draft-dkg-lamps-samples/).
+The X.509 certificates used in these examples were generated following the examples and scripts in [draft-dkg-lamps-samples](https://datatracker.ietf.org/doc/draft-dkg-lamps-samples/).

 ## Certificate Authority Certificate

+This certificate is contained in `ca.crt`.
 ```
 -----BEGIN CERTIFICATE-----
 MIIBnjCCAUWgAwIBAgIUFKSVf9UGqiqvxmmogAMujJW4diQwCgYIKoZIzj0EAwIw